jeansung/project-notebook/November 16.md

 * creating a grammar for the rules (I have started this process somewhat last week by listing out what are the types of constraints I plan to support)
 * creating a proof of concept of taking things from Python to Excel
 	* this means that my deliverables this week will have code!
-	* I wil definitely get the table from text to Python to Excel
+	* I will definitely get the table from text to Python to Excel
 	* A stretch goal is to translate rules (parsed into the grammar) to Excel (I know that Excel supports formulas )
 * finishing the implementation and design document